 You are not a trained negotiator.
 You are someone who has been injured and are looking for a way to right a wrong.
 Don’t try and go head-to-head with an adjuster.
 Don’t argue with them.
 The adjuster is the enemy in this process and they want you to lose.

-The last thing an insurance adjuster wants is for you to hire a lawyer to represent your interests.
+The last thing an insurance adjuster wants is for you to hire an car accident lawyer to represent your interests.
 Alone, you’re an easy mark.
 They know that they have a much better chance of obtaining an outcome favorable to their employer if they can deal with you one-on-one.
 These odds are reduced considerably when they have to negotiate with your attorney.

 A skilled car accident attorney has the same negotiation skills as the adjuster.
 They have the experience necessary to counter all the tricks of the trade and force the adjuster to deal with reality of your situation.
 Very often, this results in a settlement of your claim far in excess of what you would have been able to achieve on your own.